osixia/container-baseimage/README.md

  - single-process-image/environment/default.yaml.startup

 ##### default.yaml
-In this file we will defined variables that can be used at anytime in the container environment:
+default.yaml file define variables that can be used at anytime in the container environment:

     WHO_AM_I: We are Anonymous.
 We are Legion.
 We do not forgive.
 We do not forget.
 Expect us.

 ##### default.yaml.startup

-In this file we will defnie variables that are only available during the container **first start** in **startup files**.
+default.yaml.startup define variables that are only available during the container **first start** in **startup files**.
 \*.yaml.startup are deleted right after startup files are processed for the first time, then all variables they contains will not be available in the container environment.